 1. Tie a string around Barbie and attach the rubber band to the string.
-Stack the other 7 books in a pile.
+Stack the books in a pile to make the ‘mountain’.

 2. Lift Barbie by pulling the rubber band straight up to the top of the book pile.
-Measure the rubber band and record your results.
+Measure the length of the rubber band as you are pulling Barbie up the side of the mountain and record your results.

 3. Use the board and book pile to make a ramp (inclined plane).

 4. Pull Barbie up the ramp with the rubber band.
-Measure the rubber band when she reaches the top of the ramp and record your results.
+Measure the length of the rubber band as she is pulled up the ramp and record your results.

 Which was the easiest way to move Barbie to the top of the pile?